stephenberry/repe/README.md

 - Easy to use
 - Easy to parse

+Why not use JSON RPC 2.0?
+Besides needing binary support with BEVE, there are a number of [issues with JSON RPC 2.0](#json-rpc-2.0-issues) that REPE seeks to solve.

 ## Design

 - The header and body are in an array, to allow parsers to verify a header and run logic prior to parsing any of the body.